 speaker

 Brandon Moss

-Yeah, we're very excited about BEST.
-First and foremost, because of the total market opportunity.
-Look, for context, that market is essentially the same size or slightly larger even than our core domestic utility scale solar market.
-So we're at the early stages as we talked about in the prepared remarks, we've really got three channels to market there and it's not only just two wins.
-We're seeing wins across the board in those three channels.
-We are winning business with called our core channel to market solar EPCs that are pairing solar and storage projects.
-We are winning in alternative channels.
-We called out specifically more of the industrial market that's supported by data center and AI, which is a fantastic growth opportunity.
-And then specifically partnering with, through an OEM relationship, through folks building skid-based solutions.
-And that opportunity that we referred to has the potential to be sizable for Shoals in years to come.
-And there's others in that pipeline.
-So, aligned with our commercial execution on the solar side, the company is doing well and its path to diversify.
+Yeah, we're very excited about BESS, first and foremost, because of the total market opportunity.
+Look, for context, that market is essentially the same size or slightly larger even than our core market. domestic utility scale uh solar market so uh we're at the early stages as uh as we talked about in the prepared remarks we've really got three channels to market there um and it's not only just two wins we're seeing wins across the board in those three channels we are winning uh business with called our core channel to market uh solar epcs that are that are pairing solar and storage projects We are winning in alternative channels.
+We called out specifically, you know, more of the industrial market that's supported by data center and AI, which is a fantastic growth opportunity.
+And then specifically partnering with, you know, through an OEM relationship, through folks building skid-based solutions.
+And that opportunity that we referred to has the potential to be sizable for Shoals in years to come, and there's others in that pipeline.
+So, you know, aligned with our commercial execution on the solar side, the company is doing well in its path to diversify.

+speaker